 The Kodak Theatre, which opened in 2001 on Hollywood Boulevard at Highland Avenue, where the historic Hollywood Hotel once stood, has become the new home of the Oscars.

 Like many other large cities, Hollywood also has its share of problems, the most significant of which is its attractiveness to desperate runaways.
-Fleeing broken homes across the nation, hundreds of teenagers with “stars” in their eyes flood the city hoping to become famous.
+Hundreds of teenagers with “stars” in their eyes are fleeing broken homes across the nation and flooding the city, hoping to become famous.

 Unfortunately, they learn quickly that their chances are very slim against professionally trained actors and usually end up sinking into homelessness, a major problem in Hollywood.